Things to do in Appledore, Devon

 Just across the river lies Instow, another delightful coastal village which can be reached by local ferryboat or via a long drive around the estuary.

-First accounts of Appledore show it as a Saxon settlement which was attacked by Viking raiders in 878 AD.It prospered during the Elizabethan era as a shipbuilding centre and supplied ships and men to fight the Spanish Armada in 1666.
-As a reward, Appledore was granted free port status by Elizabeth I.
+First accounts of Appledore show it as a Saxon settlement that was attacked by Viking raiders in 878 AD.It prospered during the Elizabethan era as a shipbuilding centre and supplied ships and men to fight the Spanish Armada in 1666.

 The quay was constructed in 1845 and the village continued to expand as a maritime port of considerable importance.

-In 1855 Appledore Shipyard was founded.
-It produced many famous ships and was responsible for building replicas of Drake's Golden Hind, Viking Longboats, square rigged training ships and the replica Mayflower which sailed to Boston Massachusetts following the original perilous voyage of the pilgrim fathers.
+Appledore Shipyard was founded in 1855.
+It produced many famous ships and was responsible for building replicas of Drake's Golden Hind, Viking Longboats and square-rigged training ships.

 Appledore has had a series of lifeboat stations since 1825 and a new station was built in 2001 to house the inshore lifeboat.
 A further all-weather rescue vessel is permanently moored offshore.